ShahzaibSE/ShahzaibSE/README.md

 ## 📣 How about an Office quote before you go?

-> I feel like all my kids grew up, and then they married each other.
-It’s every parent’s dream.
+> "Sometimes it's better to leave something alone, to pause, and that's very true of programming."
 >
-> <p>- Shahzaib Noor</p>
+> <p>- Joyce Wheeler</p>